smikhalevski/doubter/README.md

 // ❌ ValidationError: type at /: Must be a function
 ```

-By default, the input function is returned as is during parsing.
-If you want a parsed function to be strictly type-safe
+By default, the input function is returned as-is during parsing.
+If you want a parsed function to be type-safe at
-use `strict` method to [ensure its signature](#ensuring-function-signature) at runtime.
+runtime use `strict` method to [ensure the parsed function signature](#ensuring-function-signature).

 ```ts
 const greetShape = d.fn([d.string()])